Patch boot.rb to allow for symlinks in RAILS_ROOT

 The attached patch uses the

 expand_path() function on the File object to pre-expand the symlinks so they don't cause problems later.
 This shouldn't affect anything else although I have only tested it on Debian Lenny, not Windows or any other flavor of Unix.
 If there is a better way to do this then please let me know and I'll update my package.

 #2 Updated by Jean-Philippe Lang over 14 years ago

 It doesn't seem to affect anything on Windows and I can see that Radiant did the same (http://github.com/radiant/radiant/tree/master/config/boot.rb).

 Since boot.rb is a standard Rails file (no Redmine specific), I suggest you to report this problem to the Rails team.

-#3 Updated by Richard Hurt about 9 years ago
+#3 Updated by Richard Hurt over 14 years ago

 I've commented on the update in the Rails VCS but am not sure about opening a ticket just yet.
 It looks like they purposefully added the expand_path() to the Windows code but not the Unix code.
 I'm trying to get more info about why they decided to do that.
 Maybe there is something going on that we don't know about and I just want to cover all the bases. :)